Diet & Nutrition

 I was wow’d by how easy it is to make wholesome almond milk out of sprouted almonds.
 The sprouted almonds are really high in vitamin C as well.
 I think you’ll like this winner.

-This Almond Torte recipe was submitted with love for all of us gluten-intolerants by Kathleen Selleck, a long-term client and owner of the Victorian Rose Tea Garden & Gifts Restaurant in California.
+This Almond Torte recipe was submitted with love for all of us gluten-intolerants by Kathleen Selleck, owner of the now-closed Victorian Rose Tea Garden and Gifts Restaurant in California.

 Health in the News: Sniff Test for Alzheimer’s “Tests that measure the sense of smell may soon become common in neurologists’ offices.
 Scientists have been finding increasing evidence that the sense of smell declines sharply in the early stages of Alzheimer’s, and now...